 -Overnight Campers: $40

 **USTA Membership is REQUIRED to play in the Kansas Open**

 DJ Wilson was hired as an assistant tennis coach at Washington College in the summer of 2013.
 A native of Meriden, Kan., Wilson played three years of collegiate tennis at Southwestern College in Winfield, Kan.

 Wilson earned his B.A. in Business Administration from Southwestern in 2010 and went on to earn his Master's in the same field two years later.
 While working on his Master's, Wilson served as a volunteer coach for Southwestern's tennis and track teams.
 He also served as a Sports Information intern at the school as a senior and as the Assistant Sports Information Director the year following his greaduation.

 Wilson has also worked at a variety of tennis camps, including the Army Tennis Camp at the United States Military Academy, the Nike Tennis Camp in Lawrenceville, N.J., and Southwestern's Summer Tennis Camp.
 He served as Co-Director of the Army Tennis Camp during the summer of 2013

-Jason Speegle is currently in his fourth season as the Head Men's and Women's Tennis Coach at Southwestern College.
+Jason Speegle is currently in his fifth season as the Head Men's and Women's Tennis Coach at Southwestern College.
 He served as the assistant coach during most of the 2011-2012 season and was named interim coach of the Builders in April of 2012.

 Speegle played tennis for the Southwestern College Moundbuilders from 1996-1999 earning second team All-KCAC and KCAC Scholar Athlete honors during the 1998-1999 season.
 After six years of mission work in the Dominican Republic, Speegle and his family returned to Southwestern in 2008 when he became the director of Green Team Southwestern.